vigetlabs/trailbuddy-view-transition/README.md

 This is a demo project that showcases view transitions inside of an Astro project using [Astro's opt-in client-side routing](https://docs.astro.build/en/guides/view-transitions/) made specifically for the new [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).

-To read more about the process behind setting up this project, check out our article [`LINK COMING SOON!`] which goes into greater detail on the design and development collaboration that went into building this demo.
+To read more about the process behind setting up this project, check out [our article](https://www.viget.com/articles/how-we-designed-and-built-a-view-transition-demo/) which goes into greater detail on the design and development collaboration that went into building this demo.